tonyespy/edgex-core-snap/README.md

 ## Limitations

- * the snap is large (~630M), however it only includes a single JRE, shared by all services.
-No attempt has been made to optimize the size.
+ * the snap is large (~590M), however it only includes a single JRE, shared by all services.

  * none of the services are actually defined as such in snapcraft.yaml, instead shell-scripts are used to start and stop the EdgeX microservices.